Fixed Asset Management

 Loss or Theft of Fixed Assets

-Loss or theft of all fixed assets, including electronic fixed assets, must be reported to Risk Management and the Fixed Asset Department via the Fixed Asset Status Form-GRP.
+Loss or theft of all fixed assets, including electronic fixed assets, must be reported to Risk Management and the Fixed Asset Department via the Fixed Asset Status Form.
 In the event an electronic fixed asset is lost or stolen, an Office of Risk Management Incident Report must also be completed in accordance with the Laptop Computer and Small Electronics Theft Policy.
-If the electronic fixed asset contains Regulated or Restricted information, the Division of Information Technology must also be notified in accordance with the Cybersecurity Risk Policy and the Personal Information and Privacy Policy
+If the electronic fixed asset contains Regulated or Restricted information, the GW Privacy Office along with GW Information Technology must also be notified in accordance with the Privacy of Personal Information Policy and the Cybersecurity Risk Policy

 Definitions